Ksenniya/quart-client-template/entity/user_requirement.md

   - **Photo**: An image representing the pet.

 ### 3. User Interaction Requirement
-- **Objective**: The application must allow users to input a pet ID easily.
+- **Objective**: Allow users to input a pet ID effortlessly.
 - **Functionality**:
-  - Users should have a simple interface to enter the pet ID they wish to retrieve information for.
+  - Provide a simple and intuitive interface for users to enter the pet ID they wish to retrieve information for.
-  - Upon submission, the application should initiate the data ingestion process to fetch the relevant pet details.
+  - Upon submission, the application should initiate the data ingestion process to fetch the relevant pet details from the API.

 ### 4. Notifications Requirement
-- **Objective**: The application should provide feedback to users regarding the pet ID input.
+- **Objective**: Provide feedback to users regarding their pet ID input.
 - **Functionality**:
-  - If a user enters an invalid pet ID, the application must notify the user.
+  - If a user enters an invalid pet ID, the application must notify the user of the error.
-  - The notification should clearly indicate that the provided pet ID is invalid, allowing the user to retry with a correct ID.
+  - The notification should clearly indicate that the provided pet ID is invalid, encouraging the user to try again with a correct ID.

 ## Summary of User Goals
-The primary goal of this application is to facilitate an effortless way for users to retrieve and view pet details from the Petstore API using a specific pet ID.
-The user expects a seamless experience where they can easily input their queries and receive clear and informative responses.
-Additionally, they desire notifications in case of errors or invalid inputs.
+The primary goal of this application is to offer an effortless way for users to retrieve and view pet details from the Petstore API using a specific pet ID.
+The user desires a smooth experience where they can easily input their queries and receive clear, informative responses, along with notifications in case of errors or invalid inputs.

 ## Additional Considerations
-- **Error Handling**: The application should have robust error handling mechanisms to manage scenarios where the API request fails or returns invalid data.
+- **Error Handling**: The application should implement robust error handling mechanisms to effectively manage scenarios where the API request fails or returns invalid data.
-- **Responsiveness**: The application should ensure that interactions are quick and user-friendly, minimizing delays in retrieving and displaying data.
+- **Responsiveness**: The application should prioritize quick interactions and user-friendliness, minimizing any delays in retrieving and displaying data.

-This detailed summary captures all essential details specified by the user, providing a comprehensive understanding of the requirements for the application to be developed.
+This detailed summary accurately captures all essential details specified by the user, providing a comprehensive understanding of the requirements for the application to be developed.